Malaysia–Philippines relations

 Malaysia–Philippines relations (Hubungan Malaysia dan Filipina; Ugnayang Malaysia at Pilipinas) refers to the bilateral relations between Malaysia and the Philippines.
-The Philippines has an embassy in Kuala Lumpur, and Malaysia has an embassy in Manila and a consulate general in Davao City.
+The Philippines has an embassy in Kuala Lumpur, and Malaysia has an embassy in Makati and a consulate general in Davao City.
 The people of the two neighbouring countries have a long history of cultural and political relations.

 They are both founding members of the Association of Southeast Asian Nations, both countries are of Malayo-Polynesian stock, and both are important trading partners.
 The two countries have participated in joint conservation and security measures in the Sulu Sea, which lies between the two countries.